adamskel78/SHAX_group_project/README.md

 # Question
 We are going to use the data to perform a logistic regression.

-Can a logistic regression predict the whether a patient has cardiovasular disease with moderate accuracy?
+Can a logistic regression predict whether a patient has cardiovasular disease with moderate accuracy?

 # Technology